 Amazon Registration Certificate

 The question I raised with Amazon’s legal department was whether Amazon was effectively privatizing the regulatory role played by the FDA.
-In one case Amazon Seller Support refused a certificate on a Class I device because the initial registration number was not proof of registration.
+In one case, Amazon Seller Support refused a certificate on a Class I device because the initial registration number was not proof of registration.
 I sent an e-mail from the FDA’s Center for Devices confirming the initial registration number was sufficient to begin sales.
-Seller Support wouldn’t budge.
+Seller Support won’t budge.
 Interactions like this raise serious questions.

 Are you in trouble with the FDA?

 Don’t panic — you’ve got backup.
 Download 5 Tips to Help You Navigate FDA Enforcement and learn how to resolve the situation right now.